hulab/debugkit/README.md

                 return "This function has a title!";
             }
         });
+        // This is a prebuilt function to clear the console, you can call clear() in any function
+        // as well.
+        .addFunction(new DebugFunction.Clear("Clear"))
+        // This is a prebuilt function to dump the content of your shared preferences file.
+        .addFunction(new DebugFunction.DumpSharedPreferences("Shared prefs", PREFS_FILE_NAME));

         // optional, DevToolFragment.DevToolTheme.DARK is set by default builder.setTheme(DevToolFragment.DevToolTheme.DARK)
+        //you can set the initial position of your debug tool (0,0) by default .displayAt(100, 100)
        .build();
 ```